Read At the Edge of Miracles with voice, context, and method in the same frame.

 4. Voice and method: Identify whether the thinker works by dialogue, aphorism, system, analysis, critique, or provocation.

 5. Strongest objection: Let the most intelligent resistance speak clearly.
-At the Edge of Miracles's method, temperament, and pressure on later philosophy matter more than a biographical label.
+At the Edge of Miracles' method, temperament, and pressure on later philosophy matter more than a biographical label.

 Prompt 3: Provide three scenarios of less subjective and more objective evidence for a series of miracle claims that would significantly “move the epistemic needle.”

-Read the section as a small map: The Global Astronomical Anomaly, Verified Medical Miracles in Controlled Environments, and Predictive Miracles Confirmed by Advanced Technology should show the philosopher as a living argument, not as a nameplate with impressive dust.
+Read the section as a small map: The Global Astronomical Anomaly, Verified Medical Miracles in Controlled Environments, and Predictive Miracles Confirmed by Advanced Technology should show the philosopher as a living argument, not as a museum label with the dispute carefully drained out of it.

-Keep The Global Astronomical Anomaly distinct from Verified Medical Miracles in Controlled Environments: the first and second moves do different philosophical work, and the page becomes thinner when they are flattened into one tidy summary.
+Keep The Global Astronomical Anomaly distinct from Verified Medical Miracles in Controlled Environments: the page gets thinner when everything collapses into one respectful blur.

 Global Telescope Networks